fbpx Skip to Content

 • Place the cut potato pieces into the bowl of marinade and gently toss to coat.

-• Transfer the potatoes and the marinade onto a rimmed baking sheet (affiliate link), making sure to evenly space out all the potato pieces and turn them so they are cut side down.
+• Transfer the potatoes and the marinade onto a rimmed baking sheet, making sure to evenly space out all the potato pieces and turn them so they are cut side down.

 roasting potatoes on baking sheet